 - Buy a meal replacement shake for days you don’t feel like messing with all the ingredients.
 (Isagenix is my favorite brand)

-To learn more about how to use protein shakes, smoothies and bars for weight loss keep reading here
+Keep Reading: Learn how to use protein shakes, smoothies, and bars for weight loss keep reading here